 How long do vitamin D test results take at private labs?

-Most private labs in London provide vitamin D results within 24-48 hours.
-Some offer same-day results for urgent requirements, while others may take up to 72 hours during busy periods.
+Most private labs in London provide vitamin D results within 24–48 hours.
+Some offer same-day results for urgent requirements.

 Medical Disclaimer